ilsundal/ncollections/README.md

 ### LinkedList

-A LinkedList is backed by a next-previous (double-linked) node structure.
+A LinkedList is a [List](#List) backed by a next-previous (double-linked) node structure.
 Thus, adding, retrieving and removing elements from the front or end of the list is fast, while *getAt* and *setAt* are slower due to linear search.
 (The linear search automatically chooses whether to search forwards from the first node or backwards from the last node depending on what is fastest.)

 To instantiate a LinkedList: